SyahrulNazri/sd-training/Readme.md

 2.lib content of the std cell
 * Each cell have different flavour  and in the lib we can see all the detail of the cell.
+* As we can see from the figure below ,in the circle shows the  gate with 5 input and  have the 32 input possible combination.